germanramos/hydra-worker-round-robin/README.md

 ```
 This will sort the list of instances by round-robin algorithm remembering previous calls.

-## Service configuration

-No additional configuration is needed if running in the same machine that Hydra.
-Tune start file at /etc/init.d/hydra-worker-round-robin if you run it in a separate machine.

 # Run
 ```
 sudo /etc/init.d/hydra-worker-round-robin start